5 Myths That Doom Social Enterprise to Fail

 Trust us, we are not knocking do-gooders — we are them ourselves, and we support them in every way.
 That said, launching and maintaining a successful social enterprise will require both passion for doing good and entrepreneurship skills.
 Developing any business requires passion, business acumen, adaptability and resourcefulness, to name just a few key characteristics of successful entrepreneurs.
 The only difference is, social entrepreneurs must also be passionate about the impact they’re seeking to have, on top of the skills required to be successful in building any other kind of business.

-Take Elana Reinholtz, the Founder and CEO of jewelry company Bird + Stone, for example.
+Take Elana Reinholtz, the Founder and CEO of jewelry company Bird + Stone and teacup pig, for example.
 Prior to launching Bird + Stone, Elana worked in the financial services industry in New York.
 Rather than continuing down that path, Elana decided to use her skills and business acumen to make a positive impact on the world.
 She took a trip to Kenya, which she subsidized by advertising and selling plantwear jewelry to family and friends, and volunteered with 70 widowed women in a business collaborative.
 Today, they provide opportunities for sustainable income to women in the developing world, and Elana runs the company in addition to speaking about social entrepreneurship and the intersection of purpose and profit nationally.

 4. When building a social enterprise, you don’t need to follow the same steps as other successful businesses.